 REPLICATION STUDIES AND GENOTYPE PHENOTYPE STUDIES OF THE IBD5 LOCUS

 As described above, there have been numerous studies to confirm the association of CD with the IBD5 risk haplotype[21-25].
 These studies initially tested varying markers selected as tagging markers for the risk haplotype on chromosome 5 due to the high degree of linkage disequilibrium in the region.
 Statistical support for a relatively unique contribution of the two-locus OCTN haplotype was initially described, but not examined in large enough cohorts to confidently refine localization in the IBD5 region.
 Further studies performed subsequent to the identification of the OCTN variants have primarily tested these markers alone although more recent reports have also tested additional SNPs within the IBD5 risk haplotype.

 A well designed study including 374 patients with CD from Noble and colleagues in Edinburgh demonstrated that while the OCTN1 and OCTN2 variants are associated with CD, this association is not independent of the background risk haplotype in the region.
 This study assessed not only the OCTN variants but also a number of surrounding SNPs from the list of SNPs comprising the IBD5 risk haplotype (IGR2096, IGR 2198 and IGR2230).
-Utilizing these SNPs they could not demonstrate independent association of the OCTN variants and suggest that the IGR2078 SNP used by Peltekova and colleagues is one haplotype block removed from the OCTN variants and therefore was not truly indicative of an independent association (Figure ).
+Utilizing these SNPs they could not demonstrate independent association of the OCTN variants and suggest that the IGR2078 SNP used by Peltekova and colleagues is one haplotype block removed from the OCTN variants and therefore was not truly indicative of an independent association (Figure 1).
 A number of additional such reports have been presented in abstract form with similar findings (DDW 2005).

 Figure 1 IBD5 map demonstrating the location of SNPs and regional candidate genes (Taken from Noble et al ref 28 - permission for reproduction being sought).

 In conclusions, while common alleles of modest effect play a very important role in the architecture of complex diseases and can be readily detected in some cases with modest sample sizes, it is now widely recognized that extremely large sample sizes are required in order to conclusively confirm these factors, resolve their location through fine-mapping and identify specific subphenotypes that are either preferentially associated or not-associated with disease.
 While the two allele risk haplotype of the SLC22A4 (OCTN1) and SLC22A5 (OCTN2) genes may thus far be the best candidates for the IBD5 association findings, there is as yet insufficient evidence to make concrete conclusions regarding their significance.
 Current data suggests that other, nearby SNPs, can be considered statistically equivalent in terms of their association to CD and the extensive linkage disequilibrium in this region suggests that caution must be exerted in asserting which of the SNPs in this region is potentially causal.
 Further functional evaluation of these variants is certainly warranted.
 In addition, the inconsistent findings in UC illustrate the importance of better powered UC genetics studies to further delineate the role of IBD5 and UC susceptibility and phenotype.
 In complex disorders, the IBD5 association represents one of the best replicated genomic regions, and therefore warrants comprehensive studies in large, well-phenotyped cohorts to define those population subsets and functional polymorphisms which most likely contribute to disease risk.
 To further advance the understanding of the IBD5 locus and its role in IBD susceptibility will require even larger population studies than those already performed, that will have adequate power to dissect the high degree of linkage disequilibrium found in this region in conjunction with functional studies that will demonstrate mechanisms.
 Due to the modest but important genetic relative risk of this locus, large consortia with prospectively collected, well-phenotyped cohorts will be required in order to refine the information regarding this region.